 We are developing AG-946, a novel PK activator, for the potential treatment of LR MDS and hemolytic anemias.
-We are evaluating AG-946, in a phase 1 trial of AG-946 in healthy volunteers and in patients with SCD.
-We have presented data from the healthy volunteer cohort, and we have initiated the SCD patient cohort of this trial.
-We initiated a phase 2a study of AG-946 in adults with LR MDS in the third quarter of 2022, and we expect to complete enrollment by year-end 2023.
+We are evaluating AG-946 in a phase 1 trial of AG-946 in healthy volunteers and in patients with SCD.
+We have presented data from the healthy volunteer cohorts, and we have initiated the SCD patient cohort of this trial.
+We initiated a phase 2a study of AG-946 in adults with LR MDS in the third quarter of 2022, and the trial has completed enrollment.
+We expect to report the results of this trial by the end of 2023.